-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
+Normally a first or higher second-class Honours degree in a related subject or professional experience in the area of study.
 Applicants are required to submit a sample of their creative writing.

 If English is not your first language: